James-PriestleyDev/Game-Of-21/README.md

 I have manually tested this project by doing the following:

-    Tested each individual function with a print statement to ensure each function works Tested the code in the Heroku app to ensure, once deployed the program functions as intended Entered invalid inputs to test the validation checks inside the code.
+    Tested each individual function with a print statement to ensure each function works.

+    Tested the code in the Heroku app to ensure, once deployed the program functions as intended.

+    Entered invalid inputs to test the error handling measures inside the code.

     Ran code through pep8 to ensure no faults or errors with code.